How To Make Your New Self Care Routine Stick

-Self care is not just a passing fancy.
-If you are to make a difference to your life, your happiness, and your health, time for yourself can make a massive difference.
+Self-care is not just a passing fancy.
+If you are to make a difference in your life, your happiness, and your health, time for yourself can make a massive difference.
 But when we get stuck in bad habits, scheduling time for downtime could mean that we are actually doing ourselves more harm because we may worry about what we’re going to do afterward, or start setting time limits on activities, which will turn our relaxing routine into anything but!
-This is why if you choose a new self care routine, you’ve got to learn to make it stick.
+This is why if you choose a new self-care routine, you’ve got to learn to make it stick.
 Let’s show you how to do it.

 Focus on the Basics

 Self-care is about making sure that you are running at your optimum.
 This means that you need to get the basics right, such as focusing on your sleep and your diet.
 If you focus on these two, you will be surprised how many issues could be fixed.
 Set aside a proper eating schedule, but also make sure that when you are tired, listen to your body.